-Configure the Orion XC matrix as follows.
+Configure the Orion X matrix as follows.

-- 1. Connect a CON Unit to an I/O port of the matrix. - 2.
-Connect a keyboard, mouse and monitor to the CON unit. - 3.
-Connect the matrix and the CON unit to their power supplies and apply power. - 4.
+- 1. Install the CPU and I/O boards. - 2.
+Connect keyboard, mouse and monitor to the CPU board. - 3.
+Switch on the Orion X power supply. - 4.
 Display the OSD menu with <'Hot Key'>, <o>, select Configuration, and login with administrator rights. - 5.
 Configure according to application requirements. - 6.
 Select Save in the Configuration menu, and then select Restart Matrix. - 7.
-Optional: Establish a network connection between the matrix and a computer running the Java tool in order to perform extended configuration.
+Optional: Establish a network connection between the matrix and a computer running the Java Tool in order to perform extended configuration.